 Monitoring and Reporting (Construction)

-Noise and vibration monitoring shall be undertaken by LCY continuously throughout the construction of the Development at no fewer than 2 locations to ensure that demolition and construction works and associated activities are being undertaken in a manner that ensures compliance with the specified noise level limits and triggers.
+Noise and vibration monitoring shall be undertaken by LCY continuously throughout the construction of the development at no fewer than 2 locations to ensure that demolition and construction works and associated activities are being undertaken in a manner that ensures compliance with the specified noise level limits and triggers.

 Manual short-term noise measurements shall be undertaken as regularly as necessary to verify that the continuous noise monitoring is adequately reflecting the impact of noise on the surrounding buildings.